 Healthy men are not habitually unfaithful and live double lives, but all psychopaths do.
 If a healthy man does ‘cheat’, they make amends immediately and work on themselves and their relationships to change it.
 A psychopath never will.
 A healthy man does not sabotage, create drama, have child like temper tantrums, rage out of control, laugh at your pain.
 They do not provoke arguments, do not twist words, do not blame shift or project blame onto you or others.
 They do not spend time talking about how awful so and so is and what was done to them.
 They do not purposely and sadistically provoke reactions out of you, just to watch you writhe.

 A healthy relationship does not cause confusion and chaos.
 It does not create cognitive dissonance, it does not repeat painful behaviors meant to harm.

 Healthy minded men do not tell you that you are their ‘soul mate’.
 They do not assume intimacy and love within the first few weeks or even several months.
 They do not move in with, or marry you within months in order to access your bank account to help pay off their debt.
 Have I listed enough?

 The only thing that a psychopath or narcissist changes is his persona and his victims.
 Nothing more.

-Survivors move forward and most pretty quickly when they understand and finally accept that their ex partner was disordered.
-ONLY then are they able to switch gears and begin to look at their involvement in the relationship and what made them vulnerable to a psychopath or narcissist in the first place.
+Survivors begin to move forward when they understand and finally accept that their ex partner was disordered.
+It’s at this point that they are they able to switch gears and begin to look at their involvement in the relationship and what made them vulnerable to a psychopath or narcissist in the first place.